“What are you passionate about?”

 So someone asked you: “what are you passionate about?” – Where do you go from here?
 The first part of finding your passions is asking the right questions.
 The second part is taking action by trying things that stand out.
 Don’t overthink it—this is all about what strikes your interest, what appeals to you, what you want to learn about.
 Remember: finding your passion isn’t about natural skill, it’s about curiosity and engagement.
 Here are 8 questions to ask yourself or experiences to try to discover what you’re passionate about.

 Get in tune with your emotions and reflect on when you’re most happy.
 When you’re creating something?
-When you find the perfect solution to a problem?
+When do you find the perfect solution to a problem?
 During competition?
 While helping other people?
 Conversing about deep topics?
 Simplify it: journal about moments of satisfaction or enjoyment.

-What Can You Not Stop Thinking About?
+What Can I Not Stop Thinking About?

 Whatever you can’t get off your mind, it’s likely you care greatly about it.
 If you are constantly thinking about ways to be more eco-friendly or reading articles about environmental legislation, you might be passionate about addressing our climate crisis.
 If you’ve been analyzing the latest book you read or movie you watched for weeks, you might be passionate about storytelling.
 If you’ve always been fascinated by space travel and enjoy contemplating other-worldly possibilities, you might especially enjoy astronomy.